Evernight/lazy-beancount/README.md

 Use ```./lazy_beancount.sh data``` when you want to start adding your own data under the ```data``` directory.

-Commands are available in the container like:
+Commands are available in the container as:

     docker exec -it lazybean bean-price example_data/main.bean -i --date=2024-01-05